Professional Networking Coaching

 For the foreseeable future I am only conducting sessions virtually (FaceTime, WhatsApp, Zoom, Skype, or phone).
 I have found virtual sessions to be just as effective as in-person, in addition to being more convenient for both my clients and me.
 I can schedule sessions just about any time between 10 a.m. and 7 p.m. weekdays, and even on weekends if necessary.

-My rate per 50 minute session for professional networking coaching ranges from $250 to $450.
+My rate per 50 minute session ranges from $300 to $500.
 The rate varies according to the complexity of the issue(s) we will be working on, and your ability to pay.

 If, after our initial meeting we determine that multiple sessions make sense, I will be happy to discuss a package with a reduced per-session fee.